-Real-Time, High Resolution Images of the Night Sky (150°)
+Real-Time, High Resolution Images of the Night Sky (150° of Sky Coverage)

 Images are updated periodically (60-90 seconds) throughout the night starting at Civil Twilight (as opposed to Nautical Twilight and Astronomical Twilight).
 Current twilight times as well as current moon data for Redshift Observatory can be seen by clicking the “Astronomical Time” button above.
 You can view different localities by adding city name, country, or postal code in the search box on the “Astronomical Time” page.